Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:preliminaries}, we review symmetric functions and the associated tableaux combinatorics.
 The theory of dual equivalence graphs is developed in Section~\ref{sec:deg}, beginning in Section~\ref{sec:deg-standard} with a review of dual equivalence and the construction of the graphs suggested by Haiman.
 In Section~\ref{sec:deg-general}, we define a \emph{dual equivalence graph} and present the structure theorem stating that every dual equivalence graph is isomorphic to one of the graphs from Section~\ref{sec:deg-standard}.
 On the symmetric function level, this shows that the generating function of a dual equivalence graph is symmetric and Schur positive and gives a combinatorial interpretation for the Schur coefficients.
 The proof of the theorem is left to Section~\ref{sec:deg-proof}.

 The remainder of this paper contains the first application of this theory, beginning in Section~\ref{sec:llt} with the construction of a graph on $k$-tuples of tableaux.
 We present a reformulation of LLT polynomials in Section~\ref{sec:llt-words}, and use it to describe the vertices and signatures of the graph.
 The edges are constructed in Section~\ref{sec:llt-edges} using a natural analog of dual equivalence.
 While these graphs are not, in general, dual equivalence graphs, we show in Section~\ref{sec:Dgraphs} that they can be transformed into dual equivalence graphs in a natural way that preserves the generating function.
 In particular, connected components of these graphs are Schur positive.
-The main consequence of this is a purely combinatorial proof of the symmetry and Schur positivity of LLT and Macdonald polynomials as well as a combinatorial formula for the Schur expansions.
+The main consequence of this is a purely combinatorial proof of the symmetry and Schur positivity of LLT and Macdonald polynomials.

-Numerous examples of the graphs introduced in this paper are given in two appendices.
+Examples of the graphs and transformations introduced in this paper are given in the appendices.

 The author is grateful to Mark Haiman for inspiring and helping to develop many of the ideas contained in this paper and in its precursor \cite{Assaf2007}.
 The author also thanks A. Garsia and G. Musiker for helping to implement the algorithms described in Section~\ref{sec:Dgraphs} in Maple.
 Finally, the author is indebted to M. Haiman, J. Haglund, S. Billey, N. Bergeron and the referees for carefully reading earlier drafts and providing feedback that greatly improved the exposition.